alezanga/alezanga.github.io/_pages/index.markdown

 ## Research

-My main research interests are Explainable AI, Natural Language Processing, and Computer Vision.
+My main research interests are Explainable AI (XAI) and Natural Language Processing, with some applications of XAI to Computer Vision.

 My Ph.D. project
 focuses on developing new scalable and explainable strategies for Machine Learning, with the goal of bridging the gap between the performance of machine learning methods and the intelligibility of their reasoning.

 I am also part of the project [Interconnected
-Nord-Est Innovation Ecosystem](https://pric.unive.it/progetti/spoke-6-inest/home){:target="_blank"}, where I work on industrial applications of my research to the tourism domain.
+Nord-Est Innovation Ecosystem](https://pric.unive.it/progetti/spoke-6-inest/home){:target="_blank"}, where I work on textual data analytics to understand tourist behaviour.

 ## Latest publications